perwin/imfit/docs/design-and-architecture.md

    1. Give it list of image functions to use
    2. PSF image data (if supplied by user)
    3. Dimensions of model image
-   4. Optionally, supply oversampled PSF data (if supplied by user)
+   4. Oversampled PSF data (if supplied by user)
 5. Create model image:
    1. Set up parameter vector
    2. Call CreateModelImage() method of ModelObject instance, passing in the